piperinnshall/Glam/syntax/syntax.md

 # Lambda functions

 A lambda function is a block of code that can be reused.
+Lambdas are immmutable, which means the function logic inside a lambda cannot be changed.
 Lambdas can be used in the local, top-level, and global scobes.
 This means that you can define a lambda function inside of a lambda function.
 Lambdas can be named or anonymous, but anonymous lambdas can only be used in the local scope.

-## Named lambda
+## Named lambda function

 A named lambda is a variable where the type is specified as lambda.
 This is denoted by the open and closed parentheses `()`